fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_4_part1.md

 forward, transcending the traditional text-only limitations of language models.
-In this detailed exploration, we'll delve into the practical applications of GPT-4V, showcasing how it can be used to unlock new dimensions of image understanding in Google Colab.
+In this detailed exploration, we'll delve into the practical applications of GPT-4V, showcasing how it can be used to unlock new dimensions of image understanding in Python.

 # Introduction: A New Frontier in AI